MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 ### Wrench

-Activation mode: toggle
+**Activation mode**: toggle

 When you pick up the Wrench, it's automatically activated--it's held out in front of you almost chest high.
-When you click, the wrench is lowered to your side.
+When you click, the wrench is lowered to your side and de-activated.
 Click again to activate it again.

 ![Screen shot of an avatar holding the Wrench.](../../../media/enhance-your-environment/equips-in-detail/017-wrench.png)

 ### Trophy

-Activation mode: toggle
+**Activation mode**: toggle

 When you pick up the Trophy, you hold it out in front of you chest high.
 Click to activate it; this raises the Trophy above your head in a "salute" position.
 Click again to lower (and de-activate) the Trophy.